 The more experienced readers might now say: “but wait, this is your 64-bit x86 fuzzer binary, under a different compiler, with different settings, on a different architecture - this might still be possible on the target firmware.“

-confirm_body_message are the two only large buffers in this stack frame
+Since swap_data and confirm_body_message are the only two large buffers in this stack frame

 puts them in directly overlapping locations on the stack with identical start addresses.